Bylaws of the Security Industry Association

 Section A. Number, Election, and Term of Directors

-Section B. Qualifications and Duties
+Section B. Board Qualifications, Roles, and Responsibilities

-(1) Directors shall be individuals employed or associated with a Regular Member of the Corporation.
-It is the intention of the Corporation that candidates for Board seats be chosen from among those Regular Members who have served on standing committees, special committees or interest groups.
+(3) Responsibilities.
 Each Director shall exercise such powers and otherwise perform such duties in good faith, in the manner such Director believes to be in the best interests of the Members and the Corporation, and with care, including reasonable inquiry, using ordinary prudence, as a person in a like position would use under similar circumstances.
 Directors shall not engage in any conduct that would tend to interfere with or be detrimental to the reputation or orderly management of the Corporation or the maintenance of discipline therein.

-(2) Subject to the limitations of the Articles of Incorporation, the Bylaws, and the California Nonprofit Mutual Benefit Corporations Code, as amended from time to time, as to actions to be authorized or approved by the Members, the business affairs of the Corporation shall be managed and all corporate powers shall be exercised by or under the direction of the Board.
-The Board may delegate the management of the day-to-day operation of the business of the Corporation to the CEO who shall act in a Chief Executive Officer capacity, provided that the business affairs of the Corporation shall be managed and all corporate powers shall be exercised with oversight by the SIA Executive Committee under the ultimate direction of the Board.
+(5) Subject to the limitations of the Articles of Incorporation, the Bylaws, and the California Nonprofit Mutual Benefit Corporations Code, as amended from time to time, as to actions to be authorized or approved by the Members, the business affairs of the Corporation shall be managed, and all corporate powers shall be exercised by or under the direction of the Board.
+The Board may delegate the management of the day-to-day operation of the business of the Corporation to the CEO who shall act in a Chief Executive Officer capacity, provided that the business affairs of the Corporation shall be managed, and all corporate powers shall be exercised with oversight by the SIA Executive Committee under the ultimate direction of the Board.

 Section C. Annual Organizational Meeting of the Board